A critical appraisal of tests of locality and of entanglement versus non-entanglement at colliders: Relating spin and angular correlations

 \section{Relating spin and angular correlations}

 In this section we review how to relate spin and angular correlations at colliders.
 More specifically, we consider the production of a fermion pair $F_+F_-$ that subsequently decays according to \beq F_+ \to f_{+,1},\ldots, f_{+,n}\,,\qquad \qquad F_- \to f_{-,1},\ldots, f_{-,n}\,. \eeq We assume that the widths of the fermions are small enough so that they can be identified as sharp resonances, which motivates to consider their on-shell production.
 Prime examples for such processes are the production and the decays of top or $\tau$ pairs.
+In the following we focus on the correlations associated with the first two final state particles, respectively, $f_{\pm,1}$.